espressif/esp-va-sdk/docs/en/hw-reference/esp32/user-guide-esp32-vaquita-dspg.md

 The ESP32-Vaquita-DSPG development board, together with *Alexa Voice Service (AVS) for AWS IoT*, provides a turnkey solution to easily create Alexa built-in IoT devices, which features voice enablement and AWS IoT cloud connectivity.

 ![ESP32-Vaquita-DSPG](../../../_static/esp32-vaquita-dspg-v1.0-top-view.png)
+<div align=center>ESP32-Vaquita-DSPG</div>

 The document consists of the following major sections:

-- [Getting started](#getting-started): Provides an overview of ESP32-Vaquita-DSPG and hardware/software setup instructions to get started.
+- [Getting started](#1-getting-started): Provides an overview of ESP32-Vaquita-DSPG and hardware/software setup instructions to get started.
-- [Hardware reference](#hardware-reference): Provides more detailed information about the ESP32-Vaquita-DSPG's hardware.
+- [Hardware reference](#2-hardware-reference): Provides more detailed information about the ESP32-Vaquita-DSPG's hardware.
-- [Related Documents](#related-documents): Gives links to related documentaiton.
+- [Related Documents](#3-related-documents): Gives links to related documentaiton.

 # 1. Getting Started

 This section describes how to get started with ESP32-Vaquita-DSPG.
-It begins with a few introductory sections about ESP32-Vaquita-DSPG, then Section [Start Application Development](#start-application-development) provides instructions on how to do the initial hardware setup and then how to flash firmware into ESP32-Vaquita-DSPG.
+It begins with a few introductory sections about ESP32-Vaquita-DSPG, then Section [Start Application Development](#14-start-application-development) provides instructions on how to do the initial hardware setup and then how to flash firmware into ESP32-Vaquita-DSPG.

 ## 1.1 Overview